learnwithparam/website/content/blog/gradient-text-in-css/index.md

 }
 ```

-#### Browser compatibility
+### Browser compatibility

-- This is only supported in webkit based browsers, for other browsers, color property can be the fallback option to render color related to the gradient color.
+- This is only supported in webkit based browsers.
+For other browsers, color property can be the fallback option to render color related to the gradient color.
-- `-webkit-text-fill-color` is a non standard CSS, so have fallback color property to support every browser without causing accessibility issues on non supported browsers
+- `-webkit-text-fill-color` is a non standard CSS, so have fallback color property to support every browser without causing accessibility issues on non supported browsers.

-#### Check out this solution in codepen

 https://codepen.io/Param-Harrison/pen/pGgGxp

 Apart from IE, all major browser support this solution.
-Hope you learn a trick to show a text with gradient color 😋
+Hope you learn a trick to show a text with gradient color on your site 😋